wayneashleyberry/phpl/README.md

 #### Installation

+The easiest way to install phpl is to download the [latest binary](https://github.com/wayneashleyberry/phpl/releases/latest) and place it in your `$PATH`.

-You can download the [latest binary](https://github.com/wayneashleyberry/phpl/releases/latest), or if you have a go workspace:
+Alternatively if you have a [go workspace](https://golang.org/doc/code.html#Workspaces), you can use `go get`.

 ```sh
 go get github.com/wayneashleyberry/phpl